aptible/support/source/topics/cli/how-to-dump-and-restore.md

-If you want to migrate data from one Aptible database to another, or perform a back-up and restore, you can use the Aptible CLI with the following steps:
+If you want to migrate data from one Aptible database to another, or perform a backup and restore, you can use the Aptible CLI with the following steps:

 1. [Tunnel](https://support.aptible.com/topics/cli/how-to-connect-to-database-from-outside/) to the origin database: